shrestha-bishal/lunex-api/README.md

 ## Playground Examples

-To facilitate practical understanding and experimentation, this repository includes a collection of playground projects showcasing various usage scenarios of the `lunex-api` library.
+To facilitate practical understanding and experimentation, this repository includes a collection of playground projects showcasing various usage scenarios of the `@bishal-shrestha/rest-client` library.

 These examples encompass multiple technologies and environments—ranging from vanilla JavaScript and TypeScript to modern build tools—and are organized within the [`playground/`](./playground) directory.